 The CIBs maturing on and after February 15, 2031 are subject to redemption at the option of the District in whole or in part, in principal amounts of \$5,000 or integral multiples thereof, on August 15, 2030 or any date thereafter, at a price equal to the principal amount thereof, plus accrued interest to the date of redemption.
+The Term Current Interest Bonds (hereinafter defined) are subject to mandatory sinking fund redemption as described herein.
 The CABs are not subject to redemption prior to stated maturity.
-(See "THE BONDS - Redemption Provisions").
-If two or more serial CIBs of consecutive maturities are combined into one or more "Term Bonds" by the Underwriters, such Term Bonds will be subject to mandatory sinking fund redemption in accordance with the provisions of the Order (see "THE BONDS - Redemption Provisions - Mandatory Sinking Fund Redemption").
+(See "THE BONDS - Redemption Provisions" and "THE BONDS - Mandatory Sinking Fund Redemption").